 In essence, no amount of coaching, prodding, pushing or lectures will jump-start an unmotivated child.
 You must set up the environment so that you have leverage.
 Control the goodies, and then set back and wait.
 For what?
 Well, first will come the complaints, the whining, and the resistance.
 Do not engage or argue with the resistance, or justify yourself.
 Be patient, and the right action will come.
-In the process, you abandon your need to be right, to explain and lecture.
+In the process, you abandon your need to be right, to explain, and lecture.
 The details of these steps are contained in the first two articles, which you will find at TerrificParenting.com.

 The Internal: Coaching kids to experience success

 In writing about motivation, I am often reluctant to discuss the parent coaching aspect.
 Why?
 Because we already tend to talk way too much.

 Coaching is not lecturing.
-It is not you revealing your secrets to success, that they have already heard a hundred times.
+It is not you reveal your secrets to success, that they have already heard a hundred times.
 It’s not explaining why good grades lead to good colleges, and that can lead to good jobs.
 None of that.

 Instead, it’s patiently waiting, often weeks, until the external plan starts to work easefully.
 Each day, your child has surrendered to the work first, then you get your goodies model.
 Patience…not yet.
 In another couple of weeks, after the behavior has changed, their attitude will become more positive.
 It is at this point that you can begin to offer some coaching, albeit limited.

 For the unmotivated child, a key factor to making an internal change is to shift the sense of workload, when facing an unpleasant task.
 When researchers look at motivation, we see that perceived workload is a key factor in how motivated we are to work hard.
 If the demand (in our mind) is overwhelming or seems too arduous, then we approach with dread and limited resourcefulness.